 Unfortunately, the weather is one factor that is totally out of your control.
 And you won’t be able to simply change your vacation reservations at the last minute if you spot a poor 10-day weather forecast.
-However, you are in control of deciding which month to go and you can base this decision on the historical weather patterns of the Disney World area.
+However, you are in control of deciding which month to go, and you can base this decision on the historical weather patterns of the Disney World area.

-Like the other parts of Florida, Orlando is prone to extreme weather like tropical storms, and hurricanes.
+Like the other parts of Florida, Orlando is prone to extreme weather like tropical storms and hurricanes.
 These weather events don’t happen every year, but when they do hit, you certainly don’t want to be caught outdoors for any length of time.
-Disney does close outdoor rides during storms and rain events in order to protect their guests from lightning strikes.
+(Read more about hurricane season at Disney World)

 Rain showers are a more frequent occurrence.
-Most of the rain at Disney is just a passing shower or sudden downpour.
+Most of the rain at Disney is just a passing shower or sudden downpours.
 However, some rain events may last several hours or even several days.
 As sunny as the weather is in Florida, you would be very lucky to spend a whole week at Disney World without at least one rain shower or rainy day.

 (See our Disney World Packing List page to find a poncho for your trip and our Disney Attractions for Rainy Days page to find the best theme park rides when the weather turns south)